-In CNTL1km, a 2D horizontal divergence constraint (see Hu et al. 2006b on the constraint) with a weighting coefficient of 1000 is imposed within the 3DVAR in the final 2 analysis cycles (2135 and 2140).
+A is difficult to ascertain.
+We speculate that the model storm environment may have been too unstable in the vicinity of storm A. Without additional observations for verification, it is not possible to prove our speculation.
+As such, to allow us to focus on the OKC storm, radar data associated with storm A are not included in the data assimilation; as a result, storm A is not established in the model.
+Additionally, only Z data exceeding 40 dBZ (instead of the 10 dBZ in HX07) are used in the current study to avoid introducing weak, spurious cells that tend to grow more quickly on the higher-resolution 1-km grid.1 a weighting coefficient of 1000 is imposed within the 3DVAR scheme in the final two analysis cycles (2135 and 2140 UTC).
 The same constraint was also used in HX07 when radar radial velocity data were assimilated.
 Because this constraint is not strictly satisfied, it is considered a weak constraint in variational data assimilation terminology.
 Two additional experiments are performed to test the effects of divergence constraints (Table 1).
 Experiment Div2D1km employs a 2D divergence constraint throughout the analysis cycles, while experiment NoDiv1km excludes the constraint completely.
-The choice of a 2D divergence constraint is motivated by Hu et al. (2006b) in which the effect of various formulations of the divergence constraint on a 3-km grid was examined.
+The choice of a 2D divergence constraint is motivated by Hu et al. (2006b), in which the effect of various formulations of the divergence constraint on a 3-km grid was examined.
 They pointed out that a 3D mass divergence constraint only works well when the vertical and horizontal grid aspect ratio is not too far from unity.
-For the 1-km grid spacing used herein with vertical grid stretching, the grid aspect ratio is still fairly large at the low levels necessitating the use of the 2D formulation of divergence constraint, or a 3D formulation with a larger weight given to the horizontal divergence component.
-A 2D formulation generally helps improve the cross-beam component of the analyzed wind and the low-level horizontal rotational circulation, but it also has the negative effect of under-estimating low-level convergence and associated vertical velocity.
-There can be a delicate balance between the two effects of the 2D divergence constraint, and the optimal formulation and configuration of the mass continuity constraint within a 3DVAR framework remains an issue requiring future research.
-Finally, to examine the impact of reflectivity data alone, experiment CNTLZ1km is performed, which is the same as CNTL1km but without $V_r$ data.
-Two-hour forecasts are produced for all 1-km experiments starting from the final analyses at 2140.
-The results of data assimilation and forecasts are discussed in section 4.
+For the 1-km grid spacing used herein with vertical grid stretching, the grid aspect ratio is still fairly large at the low levels, necessitating the use of the 2D formulation of divergence constraint, or a 3D formulation with a larger weight given to the horizontal divergence component.
+A 2D formulation generally helps improve the cross-beam component of the analyzed wind and the low-level horizontal rotational circulation, but it also has the negative effect of underestimating low-level convergence and the associated vertical velocity.
+There can be a delicate balance between the two effects of the 2D divergence constraint and the optimal formulation and configuration of the mass continuity constraint within a 3DVAR framework remains an issue requiring future research.
+Finally, to examine the impact of reflectivity data alone, experiment CNTLZ1km is performed, which is the same as CNTL1km but without V_r data.
+Two-hour forecasts are produced for all 1-km experiments starting from the final analyses at 2140 UTC.
+The results of the data assimilation and the forecasts are discussed in section 4.